JulienPalard/Pipe/README.md

-An `@Pipe` is often easily implemented in a 1 to 3 lines of code function, and the `pipe` module does not aim at giving all possibilities, it aimes at giving the `Pipe` decorator.
+An `@Pipe` is often easily implemented in a 1 to 3 lines of code function, and the `pipe` module does not aim at giving all possibilities, it aims at giving the `Pipe` decorator.

 So if you need more pipes, closing pipes, weired pipes, you-name-it, feel free to implement them on your project, and consider the